 The Asbestos Maintenance Program at Columbia University Medical Center ensures a safe and healthy environment for all staff, faculty, students and visitors from unsafe exposure to asbestos and asbestos-containing materials.
-The program is designed to oversee all projects impacting asbestos containing building materials (ACBM) within academic, administrative, research and residence halls.
-The main focus is protecting the environment and complying with federal, state, city regulations, with a minimum impact on the community.
+The program is designed to oversee all projects impacting asbestos containing building materials (ACBM) within academic, administrative, research, and residence halls.
+The main focus is protecting the environment and complying with federal, state, and city regulations, with a minimum impact on the community.

 What is asbestos?